Laurelville Retreat Center’s mission is to provide a peaceful natural setting to reconnect, refresh, renew, and encounter Christ-like hospitality.

 From its inception, Laurelville hosted non-Mennonite groups on-site as well.
 In the early years, there were only a few families or non-Mennonite Christian groups using Laurelville facilities, but this ministry boomed in the 80s and 90s and currently makes up approximately 80% of Laurelville’s business.
 Denominational groups including Presbyterians, Baptists, Apostolic and many others as well as non-profit organizations, businesses and families fall into the category of “hosted groups”, or groups who rent facilities and receive Laurelville’s signature hospitality.

 In 1963 Laurelville began a long-term partnership with the Pittsburgh Kids Foundation (formerly PYN) to host “mud weekends” at Laurelville every fall.
 Thousands of youth from the Pittsburgh area have played, prayed, and discovered the love of Jesus Christ at Laurelville through this important partnership.
 In 2018, Laurelville celebrated 55 years of partnership with PKF.
+In 2023 we celebrated 60 years of partnership!

 Though the original purchase was only 45 acres, today Laurelville has 600 acres where guests can walk along a large creek, watch spectacular sunsets, climb to the top of Chestnut Ridge for stunning views of the Laurel Highlands, or just rest on a rocking chair and take in the quiet.
 Laurelville still offers strong programming for all ages, including a full summer camp line-up for children ages five to seventeen and adult programming like the Music and Worship Leaders Retreat, among others.